The family Floer functor is faithful: Abstract

 \section{Abstract}

-Family Floer theory yields a functor from the Fukaya category of a symplectic manifold admitting a Lagrangian torus fibration to a (twisted) category of perfect complexes on the mirror rigid analytic space.
+Family Floer theory is used to construct a functor from the Fukaya category of a symplectic manifold admitting a Lagrangian torus fibration to a (twisted) category of perfect complexes on the mirror rigid analytic space.
 This functor is shown to be faithful by a degeneration argument involving moduli spaces of annuli.